M64GitHub/zigreSID/README.md

 ## 🎼 **Audio and SID Chip Details**

-- 🎵 **Stereo Audio Output**: The generated audio fills a **stereo buffer**, providing the SID mono signal at equal levels on both left and right channels.
+- 🎵 **Stereo Audio Output**: The generated audio fills a **mono buffer**, providing the SID mono signal at equal levels on the left and right channel.
 - 🎚️ **Default Sampling Rate**: Set to **44.1kHz** by default.
 The sampling rate is **changeable at runtime** via the provided API
 - 🎛️ **SID Chip Model Selection**:
   - **SID6581**: Classic SID sound with characteristic filter behavior, more bassy sound